Buying a piece of clothing that doesn’t fit is very frustrating, a huge waste of time and money, and terrible for the environment.

 So we created the “How It Should Fit” series to you help you look and feel great, save you time and money, and help save the planet from overconsumption.

-In this edition, we take a look at the vest (otherwise known as the “waistcoat”).
+In this edition, we take a look at the waistcoat (otherwise known as the “vest”).

 Here are the basics on how it should be cut.